 College of Science & Engineering

 The Particle Technology Laboratory is well-known for its instrumentation development activities.
 Instruments for particle generation, measurement, sampling and analysis in the 0.002 to 100 μm diameter range; and microscopes, electron microbalances, gas analyzers, anemometry are all available in the laboratory.
 Recent developments include a Nanometer Differential Mobility Analyzer for size distribution measurements in the 3 to 100 nm diameter range, an Electrospray Aerosol Generator for producing monodisperse nanoparticles larger than 2nm and carbon nanotubes, a Nanoparticle Surface Area Monitor (NSAM) for measuring the nanoparticle surface area deposited in the human lung, a Universal NanoParticle Analyzer (UNPA) for measuring nanoparticle agglomerates, and aerosol generators for producing silver, silica and titanium dioxide nanoparticle agglomerates.
-Many of these nanoparticle instruments will be used for this research project.

 This research was featured on the MSI website in August 2018: Modeling an Air-Pollution Filtration System.